Catastrophic truck accidents - how to pick a lawyer

 Too many attorneys think that a tractor trailer collision is just a bigger car wreck.
 They know not that they know not , and therefore do not spot the issues or take the steps required to preserve and develop evidence or reach all the sources of insurance coverage.
-We are sometimes called upon to clean up what others mess up.
+In my Georgia personal injury practice, I am sometimes called upon to clean up what others mess up.

 1. A trucking trial lawyer should have peer review ratings and specialty organization memberships that indicate experience, competence, and a strong focus on trucking trial practice.
 Generally, the attorney should be member of his or her state trial lawyers organization, the American Association for Justice (AAJ), AAJ’s Interstate Trucking Litigation Group, and the Association of Interstate Trucking Lawyers of America.
 It is good to know if a lawyer has chaired and spoken at several continuing legal education seminars in the area of trucking litigation, is are Certified Civil Trial Advocates of the National Board of Trial Advocacy, and has participated significantly in local or state bar associations.